-At the corporate level, the status of community plans for mine closure at our mine sites is the functional responsibility of the Vice-President, Community Relations and ESG.
+At the corporate level, the status of social closure planning at our mine sites is reported to the Senior Vice-President, External Relations.

-Matters pertaining to physical and environmental dimensions of reclamation and closure are the responsibility of the Vice-President, Environment and while functional accountability for finance-related matters pertaining to closure resides with the Vice-President, Finance.
-Management responsibility resides with the Senior Vice-President, Technical Services and the Chief Technical Officer.
+Matters pertaining to physical and environmental dimensions of reclamation and closure are the responsibility of the Senior Director, Environment, with dual reporting to both the Senior Vice-President, General Counsel, Global Legal Operations and Major Permitting, and the Chief Technical Officer.